15.364 Innovation Ecosystems (iEcosystems) for Regional Entrepreneurship-Acceleration Leaders (4REAL)

 So, whether you wish to focus on Roxbury or Rwanda, Greater Boston or Great Britain (or you just don’t know yet!), we hope you will consider joining us in our iEco4REAL class in the Spring.

 Innovation Ecosystems (iEco) for Regional Entrepreneurship-Acceleration Leaders (4REAL) is a practical MIT course aimed at students wishing for a research-based but action-oriented understanding of how to accelerate innovation-driven entrepreneurship and build vibrant regional economies.
 It takes as its starting point the innovation-driven entrepreneurship ecosystems (iEcosystems) that have served as the foundation of many successful regions since the first industrial revolution, and now characterize places such as Silicon Valley, Boston/Cambridge, London, Israel and Singapore.

 The course takes the perspective of five critical stakeholders: entrepreneurs, risk capital providers, and universities, as well as policymakers (government) and large corporations.
 It provides frameworks for understanding the strengths and weaknesses of innovation-driven entrepreneurship in particular regions, and then focuses on interventions – programs and policies – that can be designed and implemented across regional economies worldwide.

-We aim to have a strongly interactive class (with around 30 students) that meets once a week.
+We aim to have a strongly interactive class (with more than our usual 30 students, as that’s what digital tech and hybrid teaching allow!) that meets once a week.
 There will be readings for each session and students will be expected to be prepared to make insightful and thoughtful contributions to class discussions.

 - Focus on different approaches to entrepreneurial acceleration e.g. Porter’s cluster approach versus Feld’s entrepreneurs approach.